 A fun and social workplace environment is what 88% of millennials, the largest generation in the workforce, want to be in.
 Thus, the social committee provides meaning and purpose by putting time, energy and resources into events and activities that are sure to create this whilst simultaneously increasing employee engagement.

 Creating a company culture is necessary before engagement starts, which is why there is the ritual of weekly drinks.
-Our “VriMiBo’s” are the main chance for everyone to get to know each other on a more personal level, as well as connect the different departments.
+Our “VriMiBo’s”, otherwise known as Friday drinks and/or ‘borrels’, are the main chance for everyone to get to know each other on a more personal level, as well as connect the different departments.

 Due to the size of our company, it is plausible that employees don’t know who is working in the other departments, or at least don’t form any relationship with them.
 By having a social committee, the objective is for everyone to enjoy moments where they can increase social connections on a personal level, which can positively overflow into their day-to-day work.